Dermatitis herpetiformis (DH) is an intensely itchy skin disease. It causes clusters of small blisters and bumps.

 Dermatitis herpetiformis (DH) is an intensely itchy skin disease.
 It causes clusters of small blisters and bumps.
-The typical onset of symptoms starts at age 30 to 40 , but it can happen at any age.
-It's rare in children.
-This lifelong condition affects more men than women.
+Symptoms typically start at age 30 to 40, but can happen at any age.
+This lifelong condition is rare in children.
+It affects more men than women.

 What causes dermatitis herpetiformis?

-Despite its name, the herpes virus does not cause DH.
+Despite its name, the herpes virus doesn't cause DH.